 The Significance Behind Phantom Stock-Out

-A big problem retailers have is “phantom stock-out”, which is when the product is physically in the store but not locatable.
-However, stores that are deemed worker-friendly tend to have less phantom stock-outs and also have bigger sale numbers.
+Big problem retailers have is “phantom stock-out”, which is when the product is physically in the store but not locatable.
+However, stores that are deemed worker-friendly tend to have fewer phantom stock-outs and also have bigger sale numbers.

 Happy workers want to stick around, saving the store the cost for employee turnover – training and hiring.

-Yes, hiring more folks is going to reduce the returns a store sees.
+Yes, hiring more folks are going to reduce the returns a store sees.
 And, if the product selection is terrible, a big payroll isn’t going to help.

-In 2000, Bob Nardelli ran Home Depot, he decrease the amount of people on the floor as well as turned full-time positions into part-time ones.
+In 2000, Bob Nardelli ran Home Depot, he decreases the number of people on the floor as well as turned full-time positions into part-time ones.
 When he did that, he made all the stores a cavernous wasteland.

 Customers were not happy.
 When customers needed an employee, they find out they couldn’t help.
-This resulted in stalled sales growth with quickly declining customer service ratings.
+This resulted in installed sales growth with quickly declining customer service ratings.